Preschool for Children with Autism

 The Preschool for Children with Autism at the Vanderbilt Bill Wilkerson Center is an intensive communication program for young children with a diagnosis of autism spectrum disorder.
 Our team of speech-language pathologists, occupational therapists, feeding therapists, behavior analyst consultants, and specially-trained teaching assistants work to provide comprehensive services in communication, behavior, feeding, sensory and fine motor needs.

-The focus of the program is to assist children in developing functional communication skills that will facilitate social, academic and behavioral development through the use of evidence-based interventions, including principles of Applied Behavioral Analysis.
+The focus of the program is to assist children in developing functional communication skills that will facilitate social, academic and behavioral development.
+We do this through evidence-based interventions, including principles of Applied Behavioral Analysis.

 Specifically, the program provides: